 Managing ABA authorizations tends to be one of the more common pain points with ABA billing.
 Despite the hurdles that come with this process, authorization management is necessary to service your patients most effectively and to increase financial efficiency within your organization.
 Two areas to watch out for when it comes to authorization issues are over-utilization and under-utilization.

-In the same way that the act of monitoring can lead to successful authorization management, communication is another essential factor.
-Frequent communication should take place between all parties involved to ensure that neither over-utilization nor under-utilization pitfalls come into play.
-Including therapists, BCBA(s), administrators, caregivers, family members, and internal teams to be part of the bigger conversation is a great way to ensure everyone is on the same page.
+In the same way that the act of monitoring can lead to successful authorization management, communication is an essential factor.
+Frequent communication should occur between all parties involved to ensure that neither over-utilization nor under-utilization pitfalls come into play.
+Including therapists, BCBA(s), administrators, caregivers, family members, and internal teams to be part of the bigger conversation is the best way to ensure everyone is on the same page.

 Despite more common difficulties that come with the authorization process, prioritizing these three focuses can help reduce pain points and lost revenue from developing into larger issues.
 Consistently monitor.
 Clearly communicate.
 And stick to your schedule.

 The Benefits of Receiving Prior Authorizations From Insurance Companies